storyprotocol/documentation/docs/Developers/tutorials/privy-tutorial.md

 ---
-title: Email Login & Sponsored Transactions with Pivy
+title: Email Login & Sponsored Transactions with Privy
 excerpt: >-
   Learn how to implement email logins and sponsored transactions with Privy & Pimlico.